fishberg/bwsi-dashboard/index.md

 # Virtual Courses for 2020
 # If your course was canceled, you need to show progress in one of the 7 virtual courses below to qualify for enrollment this summer.

+# If your teacher submitted a recommendation already,using the link provided in either application, your teacher does NOT have to submit a second time.

 |  |  |
 | :-: | :-: |
 | Autonomous Cognitive Assistant (Cog-Works) | Mini-RACECAR|